alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/07_Methods_part.md

     - [Citing R, RStudio and R packages](#citing-r-rstudio-and-r-packages)
     - [Citing other software](#citing-other-software)

+---

+> **Summary.** We use the 21-word solution!
+Therefore, we need to report how we determined our sample size (ideally, but not necessarily via a power calculation).
+We also need to report possible data exlusions and therefore need to make sure that they are not done arbitrarily.
+Furthermore, we need to report al measures in the study such as variables reflecting questionnaire or tests results or indices of performance in experimental paradigms.
+All measures assessed should be listed even if they are not use of interest in a given manuscript (but assessed for another purpose).
+The measures of interest should be described in sufficient detail in the Methods section, and the same holds for the study procedure, so that other researchers in principle should be able to replicate our study.
+Giving as much detail as possible is especially important for our statistical analyses, but if we provide open data and code (what we should always do!), we may skip some of the more specific details, otherwise the Statistical Analyses subsection may become too long.
+Ah, and we cite all the software we use appropriately!

+---

 We at AG.DPP always start our Methods part with the [21-word solution](https://github.com/alex-strobel/DPP-LabManual/wiki/21-word-solution), and we make sure that it is correct.

 ## Participants